TonyPhipps/SIEM/Tactics/Process-Execution.md

 - Suspicious parent process of system executable
   - eventvwr.exe child of process other than mmc.exe (T1088)

-- msiexec.exe with command line containing 'http' or 'ftp'
-- regsvr32.exe with command line containing 'http' or 'ftp'
-- Use of wevutil.exe with 'cl' in command line
-- cmd.exe with command line containing 'http' or 'ftp'

 - Executable running from $Recylce.Bin
 - Executable running from \System Volume Information
 - Executable running from \Temp folders